cylc/cylc-doc/src/user-guide/writing-suites/scheduling.rst

 We can write this using a special case of the ``task[-interval]`` syntax - if the interval is null, this implies the task at the initial cycle point.

-For example, we can write our suite like so, to produce the graph as shown:
+For example, we can write our workflow like so, to produce the graph as shown:

 ..
 Need to use a 'container' directive to get centered image with left-aligned caption (as required for code block text).